aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     |-----> [iterating through 1 pairs] finished [9.2680s]

-Visualize computed LAP information via ``dyn.pl.kinetic_heatmap``.
-Note x-axis below represents cell type transition path time, LAP time.
+The computed LAP information can be visualized via ``dyn.pl.kinetic_heatmap``.
+Note that the x-axis below represents the cell type transition path time, LAP time.
 In this case it is ``HSC->Bas``.
-Y-axis is self-explanatory, representing gene names.
+While the y-axis represents gene names.

 .. code:: ipython3